pbvdh/MusicPlayer/README.md

 How to use
+1. Run "npm install" to install all necessary dependencies.
-1. Store any personal MP3 files in the folder "mp3_library".
+2. Store any personal MP3 files in the folder "mp3_library".
 Ensure they have "Title" and "Contributing artists" properties set in the "Details" tab.
-2. Inside the "scraper" folder, run "scrapemp3s.py" to write all the information about your mp3 files (and their filepaths) to the json file.
+3. Inside the "scraper" folder, run "scrapemp3s.py" to write all the information about your mp3 files (and their filepaths) to the json file.
-3. Run "writemp3s.py" to write the information in the json file to the database ("music-player.db).
+4. Run "writemp3s.py" to write the information in the json file to the database ("music-player.db).
-4. Now, you can run "startMusicPlayer.bat" to spin up the server (and navigate to http://localhost:3000/index).
+5. Now, you can run "startMusicPlayer.bat" to spin up the server (and navigate to http://localhost:3000/index).
 You will see that all your mp3 files should be loaded there as songs.
-5. Enjoy!
+6. Enjoy!
 Use the application to create playlists and play your music.
 Changes to playlists will persist in the database.

 <br/>